Infineon/mtb-example-pmg1-pwm-led/README.md

 </details>

 ## Operation

-1. Ensure the steps listed in the [Hardware setup](#hardware-setup) section are completed.
+1. Complete the steps listed in the [Hardware setup](#hardware-setup) section.

-2. For PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits, ensure that the jumper shunt on the power selection jumper (J5) is placed at position 2-3 to enable programming mode.
+2. For PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113 EVAL_PMG1_S1_DRP, and EVAL_PMG1_S3_DUALDRP prototyping kits, ensure that the jumper shunt on the power selection jumper (J5) is placed at position 2-3 to enable programming mode. prototyping kits and that the jumper shunt on the power selection jumper (J5) is placed at position 2-3 to enable programming mode.
 Skip this step for EVAL_PMG1_B1_DRP kit.

 3. Connect the board to your PC using the USB cable through the KitProg3 USB Type-C port (J1).